jishi/node-sonos-web-controller/README.md

 Change log
 ==========

+ * 0.5.3 Handle switching back to queue from radio stream
  * 0.5.2 Supports settings.json for customization.
 Port and cacheDir to start with.
  * 0.5.0 Working player volume controls.
 Removed mute for the time being.
 Working shuffle/repeat/crossfade. requires sonos-discovery 0.7.x
  * 0.4.4 use md5 hash for cached image instead (fixes ENAMETOOLONG probably)